 - Occasional concerts to raise funds etc

 We don’t sing in the school holidays after Christmas and Easter, or at all in the summer holidays.
 There are no Wednesday practices during holidays or half-terms (although we do sing on Ash Wednesday, even when that falls in half term).

 Who can join?

 Choristers are usually in school years 3–9 (age 7–14).
 Prior experience and musical skills are not necessary, and children do not need to have a religious background.
 We only look for enthusiasm and musical potential.
 After year 9, choristers normally rehearse and sing with the adult members of the choir.

 What’s the next step?

-If you’d like to discuss the choir further, come and see us on a Sunday or email Colin, who is always very happy to have an informal chat with parents.
+If you’d like to discuss the choir further, come and see us on a Sunday or email us.
+We’re always very happy to have an informal chat with parents.